-More rains to hit Missouri after deadly weekend flooding
+More rain hits Missouri after deadly weekend flooding

 Classes canceled

-Four St. Louis County school districts are closed Wednesday, citing concerns about student safety and transportation in the event of flooding.
-Lindbergh, Mehlville, Northwest and Rockwood School Districts have all closed.
+Four St. Louis County school districts were closed Wednesday, citing concerns about student safety and transportation in the event of flooding.
+Lindbergh, Mehlville, Northwest and Rockwood school districts have all closed.

 "I'm aware of many employees who live in areas affected by this natural disaster.
 We simply cannot open our schools with the current shortage of bus drivers, teachers and support staff," Rockwood School Districts Superintendent Dr. Eric Knost said in a statement.